TRiGGY/ivanbot/README.md

 ```-map vote start 5```

 Everyone can vote by adding reactions.
 After the vote is done (30 sec) the map will switch automatically.
-If you do not have any patience use ```-map vote finish```
+If you do not have any patience use ```-map vote stop```